 Interning with the Food Bank of Northeast Georgia provides excellent experience and opportunities to serve members of our local community struggling with food insecurity.
 An internship provides first-hand knowledge and experience working alongside professionals specializing in nutrition, leadership, social work, horticulture, and warehouse distribution within our facility.
 Expectations for interns vary depending on circumstances and the department applied for.
 However, these positions often involve assisting a department and typically require some skills related to Microsoft applications, data entry, and time management.

-To apply for an internship with the Food Bank of Northeast Georgia in Athens, please email a cover letter, a resumé, and your availability to:
+To apply for an internship with the Food Bank of Northeast Georgia in Athens, please email a cover letter, a resumé, your availability, and a photo of your Covid-19 Vacciation Record Card to:

-For those looking for an opportunity to intern in the Mountain Distribution center in Rabun county, please email a cover letter, a resumé, and your availability to:
+For those looking for an opportunity to intern in the Mountain Distribution center in Rabun county, please email a cover letter, a resumé, your availability, and a photo of your Covid-19 Vacciation Record Card to:

 LOCATION AND HOURS OF OPERATION